uberspark/uberxmhf/docs/pc-intel-x86_64/ci.rst

 Path" to ``xmhf-64/tools/ci/Jenkinsfile``.

 Click "Save" to complete creating the pipeline.
 Click "Build Now" to start a build.
-This build will fail, but it fetches pipeline parameters from the SCM.
+This build may fail, but it fetches pipeline parameters from the SCM.
-Now the button should become "Build with Parameters".
+After the first build the button should become "Build with Parameters".
 Click on this button and then "Build" to start a build.

 Circle CI
 ---------